 Next, go back to the Settings and tap Cellular and make sure the switch at the top of the screen is turned on.
 Keep in mind that even if this switch is on, your iPhone won’t use cellular data if there isn’t any left on your cell phone plan.

-Pro-tip: Using cellular data to stream lots of video on an app like TikTok will use a lot of cellular data.
+Pro-tip: Stream lots of video on an app like TikTok will use a lot of cellular data.
 Check out our other article to learns way to save data on your iPhone!